So the post by the present writer, “Why I do not Believe in Edenics” received a “Like” from a Dr. Joseph Suglia.

 From ‘mongst stones, and e’en upon them sleep.

-We’ll comment not on his social web pages,
+Here we’ll comment not on various social web pages,

-But the author returned on a more prestigious site
+But this author surfaced on a more prestigious site

 Proving he’s no captive of iv’ry tow’rs mazes.

-His name, I’ve not the skill to rhyme
+His name, [Suglia], in English, I’ve not the skill to rhyme

 But some of us are thankful, this we can say